Chatbot UX

 Establish a Unified Voice and Tone

-The personality of your chatbot is a representative of your brand, but also it must be helpful and professional.
-Uniformity of voice and tone for all interactions creates a level of trust and comfort.
+The personality of your chatbot represents your brand, but it must also be helpful and professional.
+Uniformity of voice and tone across all interactions fosters a sense of trust and comfort.

 Consider these persona elements: